-^{}Department of Politics and International Relations, University of Oxford.
+\Department of Politics and International Relations, University of Oxford.
 Corresponding author: carl.muller-crepon@politics.ox.ac.uk

-[†]Center for Comparative and International Studies, ETH Zürich
+&lt;sup>†Center for Comparative and International Studies, ETH Zürich

-Borders are constitutive features of the modern state system that define the size and shape of states and specify the limits of their sovereignty.
-While a growing literature documents borders' political consequences (Abramson and Carter 2016; Carter and Goemans 2011; Simmons 2005; Michalopoulos and Papaioannou 2016), their origins remain understudied.
+Borders are constitutive features of the modern state system that define the size and shape of states and specify the limits of state sovereignty.
+While a growing literature documents borders' attributes (Simmons and Kenwick 2021) and consequences (Abramson and Carter 2016; Carter and Goemans 2011; Simmons 2005; Michalopoulos and Papaioannou 2016), their origins remain understudied.
 Instead, most quantitative research treats borders as exogenous and sidesteps their formation.
 This question, however, has gained relevance as existing borders have come under increasing pressure.
-Not only Russia's annexation of Crimea in 2014 and support of secessionist civil war in Eastern Ukraine has signaled a revival of revisionism.
+Most notably, Russia's annexation of Crimea in 2014 and its support of secessionist civil war in Eastern Ukraine have signaled a revival of revisionism.
 Majorities in Hungary, Greece, Bulgaria, and Turkey still view parts of neighboring countries as rightfully theirs (Fagan and Poushter 2020), the Catalan impasse persists, and Brexit has fueled Scottish secessionism and renewed tensions in Northern Ireland.
 Nationalist demands to redraw state borders along ethnic lines are at the core of all these cases.

 Despite its obvious importance, we currently lack systematic evidence on the ethnic roots of border formation.
-We address this gap and ask whether, how, and by how much ethnic geography has shaped Europe's state borders since the 19th century.
+We address this gap and ask whether, how, and to what extent ethnic geography has shaped Europe's state borders since the 19th century.
 Following macro-sociological theories, we argue that the historical rise of nationalism, "a political principle which holds that the political and national unit should be congruent" (Gellner 1983, p.
 1), created demand for ethnically homogeneous nation-states.
 As most nations are ethnically defined, nationalism prompted popular pressure to redraw borders along ethnic lines, mostly through secessionism in multi-ethnic states, but occasionally also through unification and irredentism (Weiner 1971; Hechter 2000; O'Leary 2001).
-While the literature on nationalist demands for border change, in particular on secessionism, comprehensively highlights its causes (see e.g., Coggins 2014; Griffiths 2016; Germann and Sambanis 2020), there is less systematic evidence about how nationalism ultimately reshapes states along ethnic lines.
+While previous studies have highlighted the causes of secessionism and other nationalist demands for border change (see e.g., Coggins 2014; Griffiths 2016; Germann and Sambanis 2021), there is much less systematic evidence about how nationalism ultimately reshaped states along ethnic lines.

 To fill this gap, it is necessary to overcome three empirical challenges.
 The first concerns the unit of analysis.
-Previous analyses focus exclusively on existing borders (Carter and Goemans 2011) or use grid cells to study border formation (Kitamura and Lagerlöf 2020).
+Previous analyses focus exclusively on existing borders (Carter and Goemans 2011) or study border formation within individual grid cells (Kitamura and Lagerlöf 2020).
 They thereby either select on the dependent variable or ignore the spatial dependencies that characterize borders.
 Second, unbiased estimation of ethnic geography's effect on state borders requires us to consider confounding geographic features that affect both.
 Third, we need data on ethnic geography that predate (changing) state borders to avoid reverse causality from state-led ethnic assimilation and cleansing.

-1In a similar vein and adopting a cultural and mostly individualist perspective, Alesina and Spolaore (1997, 2005) argue that states' size and shape results from trading off economies of scale and costs of ethnic heterogeneity (see also Friedman 1977; Desmet et al. 2011).
+&lt;sup>1In a similar vein and adopting a cultural and mostly individualist perspective, Alesina and Spolaore (1997, 2005) argue that states' size and shape results from trading off economies of scale and costs of ethnic heterogeneity (see also Friedman 1977; Desmet et al. 2011).